 Getting a Student Loan Discharged

 If you want to successfully discharge a student loan, you must prove that the loan is causing you undue hardship.
-To find out the criteria for this guideline, consult with a bankruptcy attorney to see if you qualify.
+To determine the criteria for this guideline, consult a bankruptcy attorney to see if you qualify.

 Student loan bankruptcy discharge is very rare.
 If you cannot get the courts to discharge your student loans, speak with a bankruptcy attorney to discuss other options.